 (Avail.
 24/7)

-Types of Dispositions Available When Taking a Probationary Plea in New Mexico
+Dispositions When Taking Probationary Pleas in New Mexico

 New Mexico statutes offer probationary plea deals as an alternative to prison.
 Probationary pleas may result in probationary dispositions, including conditional discharges, deferred sentences, and suspended sentences.
 A conditional discharge is ideal since completing probation results in no criminal conviction on your record.